the-tobias-project/tobias/README.md

 #### Funding acknowledgements:
 Tobias was conceived and developed thanks to support from
 1. The UCSF/Stanford CERSI grant by the FDA (U01 FD004979)
-2. The Clinical Genome Resource grant by the NIH (U01 HG007436-04)
+2. The Clinical Genome Resource grant by the NHGRI (U01 HG007436-04)